The College of New Jersey

 Fall Admission

-• Application Deadline: March 1
+• Application Deadline: *Extended through April 1

-• Notification of Decision: April 1
+• Notification of Decision: Rolling based on submission date

 Spring Admission